Implen-GO FAQs

 Yes, it is recommended to clean the measurement window surfaces with a fluff-free tissue.
 If using a sticky or hard to clean sample type, a DI water moistened fluff-free tissue can be used.
 If needed, 70% ethanol or isopropanol can be utilized for cleaning as well.

 In general, the surfaces of the measurement head are very resistant.
 However, it is not recommended to utilize concentrated acids or bases on the instrument.
 For questions regarding specific solvent compatibility, please contact the Implen-GO support team .
-A list of compatible solvents can be found in the user manual as well as here.
+A list of compatible solvents can be found in the user manual as well as in Solvent Compatibility PDF.

 Yes, the Implen software can be operated with Windows and Mac-based computers.